by Prof. Sophie Sparrow

 Focus on what’s important to lawyers in the field

 One way to make those difficult choices about what to include and exclude each semester is to ask colleagues practicing law what knowledge, skills, and values they find most essential for legal success.
 For example, a law professor teaching environmental, patent, tax, etc. law might learn from practicing lawyers that most clients’ legal matters involve state and national statutes which are resolved at the administrative level.
-This would suggest that the law course should, at the very least, introduce students to the relevant administrative rules and procedures.
-Studying administrative decisions and processes in the context of that doctrinal are would be more effective than focusing primarily on litigation.

 by Prof. Sophie Sparrow

 With a premium account you get:

 - One year of unrestrcited access to previous interviews, columns and articles